gh057mz/Common-kExp-code-snippets/README.md

-This repository contains a collection of common code snippets for Windows kernel exploit development.
-It serves as a reference for various kernel exploitation techniques.
-Please note that not all code in this repository is original.
-Some snippets may have been referenced from other sources.
+This repository contains a collection of code snippets for Windows kernel exploit development.
+It serves as a reference for various kernel exploitation techniques that I have found useful.
+Please note that not all the code in this repository is original; some snippets may have been sourced from other references.
 Credit will be given wherever possible to acknowledge the original authors.